ryancairnes/OfficeDocs-o365seccomp/SecurityCompliance/working-with-compliance-manager.md

 In Compliance Manager (Preview), the workflow process has moved from the Control level to the Action level.
 When reviewing an Action, the following fields can be used to manage the Action workflow:

-- **Assign User:** Select this field to choose or enter the user to whom this Actions should be assigned.
+- **Assign User:** Select this field to choose or enter the user to whom this Action should be assigned.
 You can scroll through the list, or type a name to find it, and then select it.
 - **Manage Documents:** You can upload evidence of implementation in the form of Office documents, image files and screenshots, PowerShell output in CSV or TXT, and PDFs.
 - **Implementation Status:** Used to indicate the Action’s current implementation status.
 Possible values are Not Implemented, Implemented, Alternative Implementation, Planned, and Not in Scope.
 - **Implementation Date:** The date on which the Action was taken.